Coronal leakage – A cause of root canal treatment failure. –

 What symptoms can you expect with coronal leakage?

-Once contaminants leaking into your tooth’s root canal system has occurred, you have the potential to experience any of the wide range of symptoms normally associated with endodontic infection.
+Once seepage into your tooth’s root canal system has occurred, you have the potential to experience any of the wide range of symptoms normally associated with endodontic infection.

 - Tooth sensitivity or discomfort. – Intermittent or persistent pain, either triggered or spontaneous.
 Throbbing pain.
 Sensitivity to pressure (like biting on the tooth).